mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 the ineraction also shows positive affect of child. her role in the community can be explored here.

+#### Other examples of GDP driving adoption of technical processes

+There are many other examples of processes being driven by desire to adopt an new GDP or more frequently to make frequent alterations to one that has a significant impact on player experience.

+A fluid navigation to the relevant area of code to make key changes, especially level design is shown in vignette A by Sh.

+A similar fluidity of navigation between playing and coding window shown by all younger participants and many adults.

 <!-- (NOTE - OPERATION, ACTION, ACTIVITY - explore in aT part of this chapte ) -->

-## GDPs and the personal plane
+## The use of GDPs explored from a personal focus

 Personal knowledge and practices are harder to observe in the video data of mostly pair interaction.
 However, following Rogoff's interpretation of this personal plane as participatory appropriation [@rogoff_observing_1995-1], knowledge or processes which individuals adopt, reuse and transform fits within this plane.
 Thus beyond solo activity demonstrating personal knowledge, expressions of personal knowledge or practices when they are shared back into the community activity are also valid here.
+In this section the processes of personal appropriation of experience and knowledge emerging from game making are examined closely in relation to participants experience of GDPs.

 <!-- NOTE - REMOVE THIS.
 INCORPORATE HERE?
 The personal plane is explored in a following chapter (working title Maps).